yucongkoo/tp/docs/DeveloperGuide.md

 Given that our saving system is implemented using `Jackson (JSON package)`, we first have to understand how the package works and how it is integrated into our system.
 For each new `attribute`, we have created the corresponding `JSON-friendly data class` to handle these data during saving.
-These classes handle the conversion between application-used and Json-compatible data during loading and saving.
+These classes handle the conversion between application-used and JSON-compatible data during loading and saving.
 These classes are integrated to the existing `storage` component carefully to ensure that we do not break the existing system.
 The original
 `storage` component is also refined and fixed of all discovered bugs.